Washing Machine Drain Overflow: Causes, Fixes & Prevention

 • Inspect the drain hose every 3 months for kinks, buildup, or wear

-• Place a drain pan under the washer to catch any minor leakage and protect against floor damage and mold
+• Place a drain pan under the washer to catch minor leakage and protect flooring, especially on upper floors where most codes now require one

 When Your Drain System Needs Upgrading

-Modern high-efficiency washers pump water out significantly faster than older machines, and older homes often have drain systems that simply weren't designed for this.
+Modern HE washers pump water out significantly faster than older machines, and older homes often have drain systems that weren't designed for this.
 Consider a professional upgrade if:

 Situation Recommended Upgrade

-Standpipe is 1.5" diameter Replace with 2" standpipe (code minimum)
+Standpipe is 1.5" diameter Replace with 2" standpipe (current standard)

-Standpipe is shorter than 18" Extend to at least 18"–30" above floor
+Standpipe is shorter than 18" above trap Extend to at least 18" to 30" above trap

-No vent pipe on washer drain Add an air admittance valve or dedicated vent
+No vent pipe on washer drain Add an air admittance valve (if allowed locally) or dedicated vent

 Pros